Vasily Grossman: Conflict with the Soviet government

 Grossman participated in the compiling of the Black Book, a project of the Jewish Anti-Fascist Committee to document the crimes of the Holocaust.
 The post-war suppression of the Black Book by the Soviet state shook him to the core, and he began to question his own loyal support of the Soviet government.
 First the censors ordered changes in the text to conceal the specifically anti-Jewish character of the atrocities and to downplay the role of Ukrainians who worked with the Nazis as police.
 Then, in 1948, the Soviet edition of the book was scrapped completely.
 Semyon Lipkin wrote:

 In 1946...
 I met some close friends, an Ingush and a Balkar, whose families had been deported to Kazakhstan during the war.
 I told Grossman and he said: "Maybe it was necessary for military reasons."
 I said: "...Would you say that if they did it to the Jews?"
 He said that could never happen.
 Some years later, a virulent article against cosmopolitanism appeared in Pravda.
 Grossman sent me a note saying I had been right after all.
 For years Grossman didn't feel very Jewish.
 The campaign against cosmopolitanism reawoke his Jewishness.

 Grossman also criticized collectivization and political repression of peasants that led to the Holodomor tragedy.
 He wrote that "The decree about grain procurement required that the peasants of Ukraine, the Don and the Kuban be put to death by starvation, put to death along with their little children."

 Because of state persecution, only a few of Grossman's post-war works were published during his lifetime.
 After he submitted for publication his magnum opus, the novel Life and Fate (Жизнь и судьба, 1959), the KGB raided his flat.
 The manuscripts, carbon copies, notebooks, as well as the typists' copies and even the typewriter ribbons were seized.
 It has been said by many, including Grossman's translator, Robert Chandler (see, for example his introduction to Life and Fate that the Politburo ideology chief Mikhail Suslov told Grossman that his book could not be published for two or three hundred years.
 However, Chandler and Yury Bit-Yunan, in Vasily Grossman: Myths and Counter-Myths, say that their research into the notes about that meeting of both Grossman and Suslov show that this was not the case, and in note 2 of that article, Chandler expresses regret for having made the claim.

 Grossman wrote to Nikita Khrushchev: "What is the point of me being physically free when the book I dedicated my life to is arrested...
 I am not renouncing it...
 I am requesting freedom for my book."
 However, Life and Fate and his last major novel, Everything Flows (Все течет, 1961) were considered a threat to the Soviet power and remained unpublished.
 Grossman died in 1964, not knowing whether his greatest work would ever be read by the public.

 Death

-Grossman died of stomach cancer on 14 September 1964.
+Grossman died of kidney cancer on 14 September 1964.
 He was buried at the Troyekurovskoye Cemetery on the edge of Moscow.